NormanLiana/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+The value of both of these will be 'Jason'.
+Because classes create reference types that save in memory.

 ## Question 4